 The Committee will continuously deliver policy proposals to the Government and, where relevant, also survey the need to adapt regulatory frameworks.
 A reference group, including representatives from government agencies, business and organisations experienced in policy development, will be assisting the Committee.

-The final report is due by 31 December 2021.
-The Committee is to submit annual interim reports on its work to date by 31 December 2019 and 2020.
+The final report is due by 31 December 2022.
+The Committee is to submit annual interim reports.

 Sweden aims to pioneer responsible development and use of future technologies